chelle0425/IntPyGMT/README.md

 ### Borderless Mercator png

 ## To Do
-- Incoperate coords_from_figure(ax1) to demo/ readme
+- README images and gifs
+- Binder
+- Cite sources for demos
 - Make m.drawcoastlines() and parallels and meridians plot optional for mercator_png()
 - Do this the proper way using OOP

 ## Meta
+This is an open-source project, thus contributions and edits are strongly encouraged.
+GitHub users may open issues or make pull requests for contributions.
+Alternatively please email me (rochelle.pun@gmail.com) for any suggestions and/ or enquiries.

+This project may be freely distributed and modified provided the source is acknowledged explicitly.
+Please cite the latest release when you do so.

+### Acknowledgements
 This project was initiated as part of my 3rd-year Independent Project in the Department of Earth Science and Engineering at Imperial College London (see: github.com/chelle0425/MomentTensorSum).
 It has greatly benefitted from subsequent development during my time as a COMET research intern at the University of Leeds.

 I would like to express my sincerest gratitude to Dr Milan Lazecky, for it was his invaluable guidance and unwavering support that made this project a reality.

 Additionally, I am grateful to COMET, the UK’s Centre for the Observation and Modelling of Earthquakes, Volcanoes and Tectonics, for funding my research internship.
 It was during this time that we developed the core functionality of the code.

-This project may be freely distributed and modified provided the source is acknowledged explicitly.
-Please cite the latest release when you do so.
+*Version 1.0.0*

+<rochelle.pun@gmail.com>, 2024